Wildlife and Small Institutions Animal Ethics Committee

 + Expand all- Collapse all

-Individuals only undertaking collection, taking, banding and marking of wildlife for research purposes.
-These applicants are exempt from licensing under the Prevention of Cruelty to Animals Act 1986 (POCTA Act) but must hold a research permit issued by the Department of Energy, Environment and Climate Action (DEECA) in accordance with section 28A of the Wildlife Act 1975.
+Restricted access is for individuals only undertaking collection, taking, banding and marking of wildlife for research purposes.
+These applicants are exempt from licensing under the Prevention of Cruelty to Animals Act 1986 (POCTA Act), but must hold a research permit issued by the Department of Energy, Environment and Climate Action (DEECA) in accordance with section 28A of the Wildlife Act 1975.

-Complete the restricted access form and service agreement.
-Send to wsi.aec@deeca.vic.gov.au
+Complete the restricted access request form and the restricted access service agreement form and send them to wsi.aec@agriculture.vic.gov.au:

 If you are unsure if your project requires unrestricted access, please contact sp.licensing@agriculture.vic.gov.au